sampozz/EmbeddedTuner/README.md

 ## Features

 The following features have been implemented and tested on the board.
-- Check pitch detection output on display with a precision-scale tuning cursor.
+- View pitch detection output on display with a precision-scale tuning cursor.
 - Tune acoustic instruments or voice using microphone input.
 - Tune electric instruments using jack input.
 - Enable the buzzer pressing joystick button and select the note you want to hear using user buttons.